Gordon calls for federal carbon capture support

 Gov. Mark Gordon joined governors in Pennsylvania, Louisiana and Oklahoma in drafting a letter to several lawmakers, urging them to support the SCALE Act, co-sponsored by Wyoming Rep. Liz Cheney.

-The proposed federal legislation would provide low-interest loans and grants to build out a transportation network for carbon, in a similar way the government has supported water or highway infrastructure development.
+The proposed federal legislation would provide low-income loans and grants to build out a transportation network for carbon, in a similar way the government has supported water or highway infrastructure development.

 Carbon capture, storage and utilization, or CCUS, is the process of trapping and using carbon dioxide, a climate-warming pollutant.